neilkatahira/EE-Emerge-2020-Loopmaster/docs/index.md

 ## Building

-PCB and enclosure files will be located in their respective subdirectories.
+PCB and enclosure files will be located in the GitHub repository in their respective folders.
 These were fabricated either with a 3D printer, a laser cutter, or table saw.

 Software for the instruments will have to be compiled and loaded into their respective MCU's either in the Puredata IDE or Energia.